Isaac-Shuman/bite_brief2/README.md

 3. Make a mySQL database:
     If you're on Linux or WSL, run: usr/local/mysql/bin/mysql -u root -e "CREATE DATABASE IF NOT EXISTS default_db" -p
+    where -u represents the user and "default_db" the name of the database; you may name this as you please.
     If you're on Windows, you can use mySQL Workbench or a VSCode extention.
     Yyou have a lot of flexibility with where the database is located.
 4. Update the initialize function server.js to your username, password, and database name.